newscred/webhook-broker/docs/tech-specs/basic-spec.md

 * Do we need rate limiting per Consumer-Channel combo?
 * Do we want to have control over pausing pushing to Consumer?
 * Can we automate a protocol for DLQ processing from the broker?
+* Do we want HMAC-sha* authentication for Broadcast/Consumer?
+  * What is HMAC computation strategy?
+  * Is HMAC enabled only for producer or only for consumer or both?